 I am an Experimental Cognitive Psychologist investigating evaluative pressure and its effects on working memory and cognitive performance from a distributed cognition perspective.

 My role as a Postdoctoral Research Fellow is contributing to the ESRC-funded SMART Project.
 The ‘Shaping Multilingual Access through Respeaking Technology’ (SMART) project aims to investigate how respeaking can be adjusted from the intralingual (same language) to produce interlingual real-time text, where the respeaker works across languages.
-The (SMART) project is looking to define the cognitive abilities that underlie high performance in language professionals.
+The (SMART) project is looking to define the cognitive abilities with a particular focus on executive functions that underlie high performance in language professionals.

 I am a Fellow of the Higher Education Academy (FHEA), Graduate Certificate in Learning and Teaching, University of Surrey, UK.